 Member, Governor's Executive Council, 2015-; Governor's Subcabinet for International Affairs, 2015-.
-Chair, Maryland Subcabinet for Public-Private Partnerships, 2015-.
-Chair, Governor's Economic Development and Job Creation Fast-Track-Initiative Coordinating Committee, 2015; Governor's Heroin and Opioid Emergency Task Force, 2015.
+Chair, Governor's Economic Development and Job Creation Fast-Track-Initiative Coordinating Committee, 2015; Governor's Heroin and Opioid Emergency Task Force, 2015; Maryland Subcabinet for Public-Private Partnerships, 2015-.
 Co-Chair, Maryland Health Care Reform Coordinating Council, 2015.
 Member, Governor's Family Violence Council, 2015-; Regulatory Reform Commission, 2015-.
-Chair, Commission to Modernize State Procurement, 2016.
+Chair, Commission to Modernize State Procurement, 2016; Two-Generation Family Economic Security Commission, 2017-.

 Associate Administrator, Office of Enterprise Development, 2001-03, and Associate Administrator, Office of Performance Improvement, 2002-03, U.S. General Services Administration.